Doniphan County, Kansas: County

-Doniphan County is served by a Board of County Commissioners composed of one elected official from each of three districts.
-The commissioners serve four-year terms with the 2nd and 3rd district elections following two years after the 1st district election.
+Doniphan County is served by a Board of County Commissioners, composed of one elected official from each of three districts.
+The commissioners serve four-year terms, with the second and third district elections at two-year intervals after the first district election.
 The board is responsible for setting the county's policies, procedures, and budgets as well as overseeing functions of their respective road and bridge shops.
 In addition, the board acts as the Board of County Canvassers and canvasses votes cast at each election.
 The county has adopted comprehensive county planning and zoning codes.
 The cities are governed by mayors and city councils.
 Government services are paid for through a sales tax, property tax, and an ad valorem tax mill levy.

 Presidential elections

 Owing to its history of settlement by anti-slavery Yankees from Iowa and ultimately New England, Doniphan County became a Republican stronghold and has remained so ever since.
 The county has voted for the Republican nominee in every presidential election since Kansas became a state, beginning in 1864.
 With Riley County voting Democratic for the first time in the 2020 election, Doniphan County is the only county in Kansas that has never had at least a plurality for the Democratic nominee.
+Doniphan County is one of six counties or county equivalents that have voted Republican for president in every election since they came into existence.

-Only on three occasions has the Democratic nominee reached forty percent of Doniphan County's vote, all of these in national landslides, and on only seven occasions have the Democrats managed 35 percent of county ballots.
+Only on three occasions has the Democratic nominee reached forty percent of Doniphan County's vote, all of these in national landslides, and on only seven occasions have the Democrats managed 35 percent of the vote in the county.
+Doniphan County is one of four counties or county equivalents to have always voted Republican during its history, and of these has the longest unbroken streak of Republican support.